 Below is a comprehensive guide to categories in WooCommerce.

-In this tutorial goes into detail about Categories (and subcategories) in WooCommerce.
+This tutorial goes into detail about Categories (and subcategories) in WooCommerce.
 It also explains how to add products to those categories quickly and efficiently .

 For those who just want a quick reminder, here’s the Reader’s Digest version…